reHackable/reHackable-HelloWorld/readme.md

 Built with QtCreator.
 I followed [this guide for the RPi](http://www.jumpnowtek.com/rpi/Qt-Creator-Setup-for-RPi-cross-development.html) to setup the [toolchain offered by reMarkable](https://remarkable.engineering/deploy/sdk/) in Qt Creator.

+Also checkout [dragly/hello-remarkable](https://github.com/dragly/hello-remarkable), another demo from a more experienced developer